JannieI/canvas-workstation-V3/src/app/roadmap.md

     Templates:
     ----------
-    1. Loading a template - make sure to respect security / rights + all is read-only
-    2. D used as Templates may include templates already!
-This is to simplify things, and a string     of dependencies - it is thus restricted to one level.
-A T can be used in may D, no issue.
-    3. Add Datasources to Dashboard, but flag them as invisible.
+    1. Add Datasources to Dashboard, but flag them as invisible.
 Thus, Dashboard can use them in Template only, and user cannot use them.
 If the user needs that Datasource, he can add it, in which case it will be duplicated, one invisible.
-    4. If this gets too complicated, only use Shapes on Templates.
-    6. When a T is changed, the user is warned which Ds use it - he can see their names and maybe   even open them.
+    6. When a T is changed on a template, the user is warned which Ds use it - he can see their names and maybe even open them.
-    7. When and where is DS & data loaded?
-    8. Is it same per Tab?
-The D will have many tabs, which tabs of Template is used where, or just first one on all D tabs?
+    8. A D may have many tabs, which tabs of Template is used where, or just first one on all D tabs?
-    9. A lot more thought and testing needs to go into this.